 Next, you need to head to the Belfast Viewpoint on the Divis and Black Mountain walk.

 It’s a truly unbelievable experience to go up to the top of these mountains and look over all of Belfast and beyond.

 The mountains rest in the heart of the Belfast Hills, which provide the backdrop to the city’s skyline.
 The rich, varied archaeological landscape is home to a host of wildlife.

 Next, visit Belfast’s most historic prison: Crumlin Road Gaol, which is one of the best things to do in Belfast.

 The former prison was taken out of service in 1996 and is now a museum and conference centre.
 A tour allows you to see the prison wings, execution cells, and tunnels to the courthouse.
 You will also learn about the history of this building and its impact on life in the region.

-It’s brilliantly done and very educational.
+It’s a brilliantly done and very educational prison museum.
 If you want a bit of light relief after your tour, head for a bite to eat at the café.
 The building also hosts many events, from music performances to tours of the paranormal.

 Day two – County Antrim along the Causeway Coastal Route

 Day two of your Northern Ireland in six days road trip will take you along the spectacular Causeway Coastal Route.